 The Missouri State University MSN Program uses a combination of online and on-campus modalities.
 Didactic online content is delivered using asynchronous and synchronous formats.
 Applicants to the MSN program must be proficient using Blackboard (or other course platform systems), word processing, spreadsheet management, and presentation graphics software.
 Students are expected to be able to manage files, navigate the internet, access resources, locate scholarly references from the library, use a headset/microphone, computer camera, scanner and fax machine.
 Students who have deficiencies in these areas must seek training before the start of the program.

 The Department of Nursing uses a Blackboard course management system for all courses.
 Additionally, the Adobe Connect software is used for synchronous course offerings and other experiences.
-Videoconferencing may be used with Adobe Macromedia or Skype software.
+Videoconferencing may be used with Adobe Connect or Skype software.
 Access to a personal computer with broadband (Cable or DSL) connections, a web camera, microphone with headset, and a laptop computer with wireless capabilities that meet the minimal hardware is required.
 Our multimedia content is optimized for Internet Explorer and Firefox.